Whether you’ve been practicing for two years or two decades, you might be wondering where to go next in your OTA career.

 Certified Lymphedema Therapist (CLT and CLT-LANA)

-• Time: 135-hour training (90 hours of classroom instruction and 45 hour home study)
+- Time: 135 hours of instruction (90 hours of classroom time and 45 hours of home study)

-Voluntary secondary certification by the Lymphology Association of North American (LANA) has been developed to support advanced standards of training and education based on sound scientific theories and treatment approaches to improve the quality of treatment.
+A voluntary secondary certification by the Lymphology Association of North American (LANA) has been developed to support advanced standards of training and education based on sound scientific theories and approaches for improving treatment quality.

-• Requirements: Completion of CLT instructional course, active CLT, pass 120-multiple choice question exam
+- Requirements: Completion of CLT instructional course; active CLT certification; 120-question exam (multiple choice)

-• Renewal: Six years requiring either 24 hours of continued education or retaking the certification exam, as well as $200 fee
+- Renewal: Every six years; requires either 24 hours of continued education or retaking the certification exam, as well as a $200 fee

-For more information, visit the CLT info page.
+For more information, check out the CLT brochure.

 Certified Health Coach (CHC)

-Developed by clinicians for clinicians, the CHC certification builds upon the skills, knowledge, and experience you already have as an OTA, such as management of health conditions and patient communication styles.
-This is a self-study course that includes an audio CD, video clips, articles, and webinars, and the course prepares you for taking the online certification exam.
-The goal of earning a CHC is to learn skills that increase patient engagement and better guide patients toward meeting their goals.
+Developed by clinicians, for clinicians, the CHC certification builds upon the skills, knowledge, and experience you already have as an OTA (such as management of health conditions and patient communication styles).
+This is a self-study course that includes an audio CD, video clips, articles, and webinars.
+The course prepares you to take the online certification exam.
+The goal of earning a CHC is to learn skills that will help you increase patient engagement and better guide patients toward meeting their goals.

-• Requirements: Current National Society of Health Coaches (NSHC) membership
+- Requirements: Current National Society of Health Coaches (NSHC) membership; 125-item multiple choice exam

 For more information, visit the CHC info page.